How to buy the best mountain bike for your child - whatever their age

 Best on a budget for 8 years and up

-The adult Rockrider range from sports megastore chain Decathlon gives you plenty of bangs for a minimal amount of bucks and this bargain 24in version does exactly the same.
+The adult Rockrider range from sports megastore chain Decathlon gives you plenty of bang for a minimal amount of bucks and this bargain 24in version does exactly the same.

 Best money no object for ages 8 and up

-With a 160mm RockShox Yari, Monarch RT shock, SRAM NX 1x11 gearing and SRAM Level disc brakes, this is one seriously tricked out 24-inch bike for the young daredevil who wants a riot of their own.
+With a 145mm Manitou Machete fork, RockShox Deluxe Select shock, SRAM NX 1x11 gearing and Shimano MT 501 disc brakes, this is one seriously tricked out 24-inch bike for the young daredevil who wants a riot of their own.

 What's best for 12 years and up?

 Now that your little ripper is no longer so little, the world of fully fledged adult bikes awaits and we reckon some of our bike reviews of bikes under £600 might fit the bill, have a look at our 'best of guide here.

 Obviously look for models that come in small or extra small and, unless your child is particularly tall for their age, avoid 29ers as the bigger wheels are harder to turn with shorter legs - and frames will be bigger too.